PrestaShop/statsstock/Readme.md

 ## About

-Adds a tab showing the quantity of available products for sale to the Stats dashboard.
+Enrich the ‘Stats’ section of your back office, add a tab showing the available quantities of products left for sale.

 ## Reporting issues